Quethiock

 Formerly part of the Pentillie Estate and owned by Squire Coryton most of the properties passed into owner occupation after a forced sale to meet Estate Duty in the early 1920s.
 The village has not had a public house since the closure of the Mason's Arms in the 1920s.
 There was a post office at Ivydene until the 1960s not long before the closure of the village General Supply Stores which not only sold everything from groceries to petrol and organs but also delivered weekly groceries to farms, mills and cottages throughout a radius of 15 mi.
 There was a village shop which closed in the 1980s.
+The distinctive building that was the Methodist chapel has retained its distinctive exterior but inside has been converted into a private dwelling.

 Quethiock's economy is centred principally around nearby Liskeard and Plymouth.
 The vast majority of the village's population is either retired or in full-time work.
 There is a local Church of England primary school.

 Besides the church and school, three other public services are available in Quethiock: the post box, the phone box and the bus shelter.
 Internal village matters are communicated by means of the parish noticeboard, located at the centre of the village.